MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_fileprofile_settings.md

 ---

 # class FileProfile::Settings
-Settings](undefined) used by [FileProfile during its creation and throughout its lifetime.
+Settings used by [FileProfile during its creation and throughout its lifetime.

 ## Summary
  Members                        | Descriptions